 Why does the Moro reflex occur?

 Would you believe that the Moro reflex is present to protect your newborn in these early stages of development?
 As a newborn is unaware of cause and effect yet, this reflex acts as an alarm that is triggered when a baby receives excessive or sudden information via the senses.

+These two responses instinctively protect a child from whatever danger is associated with the stimulant.
+This is described in detail in this article.
 At birth all babies have a nervous system that is still developing.
-One sign of their developing nervous system is that until 4 - 6 months of age infants startle easily as they experience a whole new world of sensations that was absent in the womb.
+One sign of this development is that until 4 - 6 months of age infants startle easily as they experience a whole new world of sensations that were absent in the womb.